yeze322/botframework-sdk/README.md

 With the [Bot Framework SDK](#bot-framework-sdk-v4), developers can build bots that converse free-form or with guided interactions including using simple text or rich cards that contain text, images, and action buttons.

-Developers can model and build sophisticated conversation using their favorite programming languages including C#, JS, and Python or using [Bot Framework Composer](https://aka.ms/bfcomposer), an open-source, visual authoring canvas for developers and multi-disciplinary teams to design and build conversational experiences with Language Understanding, QnA Maker and sophisticated composition of bot replies (Language Generation).
+Developers can model and build sophisticated conversation using their favorite programming languages including C#, JS, Python and Java or using [Bot Framework Composer](https://aka.ms/bfcomposer), an open-source, visual authoring canvas for developers and multi-disciplinary teams to design and build conversational experiences with Language Understanding, QnA Maker and sophisticated composition of bot replies (Language Generation).

 Checkout the [Bot Framework ecosystem](#bot-framework-ecosystem) section to learn more about other tooling and services related to the Bot Framework SDK.